Air pollution is the leading avoidable cause of death worldwide.

 With smoking on the decline, air pollution now causes more deaths annually than tobacco, causing at least 8 million premature deaths a year.

 Exposure to PM2.5 has multiple health impacts.
 Short term include irritation in the eyes, nose and throat, coughing, sneezing and shortness of breath.
 A prolonged exposure to PM2.5 can cause permanent respiratory problems such as asthma, bronchitis, heart disease and cancer.
+Exposure during pregnancy is associated with low birth weight, pre-term birth and small gestational age births.

 While PM2.5 impacts everyone, people with breathing and heart problems, children and the elderly are most sensitive to it.